 The formula is straightforward once you have the data:

-Total Landed Cost = (Purchase Price + All Freight Costs + Duties + Brokerage + Handling + Inspection) ÷ Total Units in Shipment
+Total Landed Cost = (Purchase Price + All Freight Costs + Duties + Brokerage + Handling + Inspection) divided by Total Units in Shipment

 The difficulty is gathering the data consistently.
-Most of these costs come from different invoices, different departments, and different timing.
 The freight invoice arrives weeks after the purchase order.
 The duty bill arrives after customs clearance.
-The brokerage fee is buried in the freight forwarder's statement.
+The brokerage fee is buried in the freight forwarder statement.

-The solution is a landed cost worksheet — a single document that captures all seven components for every shipment.
-Use our free Total Landed Cost Calculator to run this calculation automatically for any shipment.
+A landed cost worksheet that captures all seven components for every shipment solves this.
+Use the free Total Landed Cost Calculator to run this calculation automatically for any shipment.

 Why Total Landed Cost Changes Supplier Selection